rdpbecker/Timer/Components/README.md

  - `compareInfo`: Shows which comparison is currently being used.

+ - `comparisonDiffInfo`: Shows a comparison of the previous split vs. the current comparisons's last split, and the possible time save for the last split.

  - `controlButtons`: Shows the buttons for control actions so that the actions can be triggered by clicking a button instead of using the hotkeys.